SBAMP: Sampling Based Adaptive Motion Planning: Conclusion

 \section{Conclusion}

-We have introduced SBAMP, a bi-level motion‐planning framework that non‐invasively augments RRT* with a Lyapunov‐stable dynamical‐systems controller to achieve true on‑the‑fly adaptation with no prior training data.
-SBAMP continuously converts each RRT* waypoint into a locally stable attractor, ensuring a valid control reference even when global replanning lags.
-Our threefold evaluation, including control‑loop latency analysis in simulation, qualitative recovery from extreme failures, and real‑world hardware stress tests, demonstrates that SBAMP sustains high replanning frequencies, reliably recovers from large translational and rotational disturbances, and executes safe obstacle avoidance, all without any offline learning or demonstration dataset.
+We have introduced SBAMP, a bi-level motion-planning framework that non-invasively augments RRT* with a Lyapunov-stable dynamical-systems controller, achieving on-the-fly adaptation with no prior training data.
+By converting each RRT* waypoint into a locally stable attractor on-the-fly, SBAMP ensures a valid control reference even when global replanning lags.
+Our threefold evaluation demonstrates that SBAMP sustains high replanning frequencies, reliably recovers from large translational and rotational disturbances, and executes safe obstacle avoidance, all without any offline learning or demonstration dataset.

-Future work includes integrating SBAMP with receding‑horizon optimizers such as model predictive control (MPC) or MPPI to combine finite‑horizon cost minimization with provably stable local attractors.
-Additional efforts will embed obstacle‑repulsive modulation directly into the dynamical‑systems layer, further reducing reliance on occupancy‑grid update rates and enlarging safety margins.
-Finally, a systematic perturbation study will be conducted to map SBAMP’s region of attraction, and the framework will be extended to high‑dimensional manipulators to broaden its applicability across autonomous robotics tasks.
+Future work includes integrating SBAMP with receding-horizon optimizers such as MPC or MPPI, embedding obstacle-repulsive modulation directly into the dynamical-systems layer to reduce reliance on occupancy-grid update rates, and extending the framework to high-dimensional manipulators to broaden its applicability across autonomous robotics tasks.